Elias Díaz Player Props: Rockies vs. Nationals

 Elias Díaz At The Plate

-- In 28 games this season (32.2%), Diaz has picked up an RBI, and in 13 of those games (14.9%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- Diaz has had an RBI in 29 games this year (32.6%), including 14 multi-RBI outings (15.7%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.